 General data of shareholders: Name, date of birth, telephone number, marital status, place of birth, profession/employment, address, Tax identification number, e-mail.
 Copy of proof of address and ID will be needed.
 If it is an entity, incorporation act, and all the general data of its legal representative as listed above.

 - Confirm if a Board of Director will be instituted or a Sole Administrator will be appointed.

 - Granting of powers of attorney/Persons who will have some or all of the listed below/indicate if some or all of the powers may be exercised individually or jointly.
 Administrators of the Company are duly empowered to represent it.
 Attorneys in fact represent the Company only for all the administrative processes needed for the operations of the Company such as opening a bank account or, in general, execute acts on behalf of the Company (registration before Public Registry of Commerce, Foreign Investment, Tax Authorities).
 The exercise of POAs may be limited to certain acts or amounts.

 - Lawsuits and collections

 - Bank Accounts

 Do you still have questions about setting up a corporation in Mexico or other specific questions after reading this article?
 At Biz Latin Hub we have a wide range of professional and experienced lawyers who are happy to provide you off all the information that you are looking for.
-Please contact our country manager Alex at [email protected] to find out what we can do for you!
+Contact country manager to find out what we can do for you!